vaclav2016/xmppredis/README.md

     jid:somebody@jabberserver.org
     message text

-For inbound queue - it will be sender jid, for outbound queue - it will be receiver jid.
+For inbound queue - it will be sender JID, for outbound queue - it will be receiver JID.

 ## How it works ?
 Example in PHP

 It works just via REDIS-commands PUBLISH and SUBSCRIBE: http://redis.io/commands/publish

-This example PHP-script is try to send message to jid somebody@a35a17e05e4z6vxdl.onion:
+This example PHP-script is try to send message to JID somebody@a35a17e05e4z6vxdl.onion:

     <?php